Gratitude 30 Day Challenge Ideas: How to Stay Positive and Feel Energized

 Day 2: Say thank you.

 Expressing gratitude to someone else can strengthen your connection with that person.
-It also makes them feel good.
+It not only makes them feel good but also makes you feel like a million bucks.

 Day 3: Pay it forward.